Supportiveness - AVAILABLE VIRTUALLY OR IN-PERSON

 • Consider ways to demonstrate availability and supportiveness through action as well as words

 What characterises mastery of this skill?

-Supportive employees are often highly respected among people at the workplace.
-They consciously make time to meet colleagues and actively listen to their concerns.
-This is often reflected in a positive, relaxed team atmosphere with mutual trust and high motivation.
-Supportive leaders often create such high levels of commitment and motivation such that subordinates are unlikely to leave the team or organisation, and give higher levels of commitment to projects.
+Supportive employees are often highly respected among their colleagues.
+They consciously make time for others and actively listen to their concerns.
+This is often reflected in a positive, relaxed team atmosphere with mutual trust and high motivation where staff experience higher levels of commitment to projects.

 What characterises a lack of this skill?

 A lack of supportiveness can be seen in unavailable or unkind managers.
 It is often reflected in the team atmosphere.
-Affected parties might complain about not feeling appreciated for their work or not receiving necessary information to do their job.
+Affected parties might complain about not feeling appreciated for their work or who do not receive necessary information to do their job.

 ‘It underlined how offering support and giving feedback is important to building trust and moving forward’